MIMIC-II IAC Introduction#

 )

-ep.tl.umap(adata, init_pos="paga")
+ep.tl.draw_graph(edata, init_pos="paga")

-ep.tl.draw_graph(adata, init_pos="paga")
+ep.tl.draw_graph(edata, init_pos="paga")

-ep.pl.draw_graph(adata, color=["leiden_0_3", "day_28_flg"], legend_loc="on data")
+ep.pl.draw_graph(edata, color=["leiden_0_3", "day_28_flg"], legend_loc="on data")

-Exporting results¶
+Exporting results#

-We save all of our computations and our final state into an .h5ad
+We save all of our computations and our final state into an .h5ad file.

 The MIMIC-II IAC dataset comprises electronic health records (EHR) summarized in 46 features from 1776 individuals.
 This high dimensional data is not easy to interpret and many interesting and previously unknown features can be overseen when just focusing on selected well-defined features.
 To overcome this hurdle, we applied ehrapy on the MIMIC-II IAC dataset.

-ehrapy is based on the AnnData data structure and scanpy pipeline to allow for efficient analysis.
+ehrapy is based on the EHRData data structure and scanpy pipeline to allow for efficient analysis.
 We used the build-in functions to preprocess the data, perform QC with imputation of missing data and reduce the dimensionality, resulting in PCA and UMAP embeddings.
 After performing all these steps, we explored the data by visualizing multiple features on the UMAP embedding, giving a first glance at the patient structure.
 To identify patient groups in and unbiased fashion, we clustered our data using the Leiden algorithm resulting in 7 different patient clusters.
 Calculation of cluster-specific features allowed us to annotate the clusters according to the most prominent markers.
 We saw a strong difference between patients that deceased, had higher age and severe comorbidities such as a stroke and COPD (clusters 2+3) and those that had milder features such as increased platelets and weight (clusters 0+1).
 Close to these two clusters were two additional clusters that harbored more severe features such as increased heart rate (cluster 5) and high SOFA score with liver disease (cluster 6), indicating potential patient trajectories.
 Cluster 4 clustered apart from all the others and consists of patients that deceased several months/years after leaving the ICU.

 Raffa, J. (2016).
 Clinical data from the MIMIC-II database for a case study on indwelling arterial catheters (version 1.0).
 PhysioNet. https://doi.org/10.13026/C2NC7F.